mura0000/basic-income-analysis/bi_markdown.md

 Slightly, people belonging to older age groups seem to tend to be more knowledgeable in BI.

 #### Modelling
 Since the level of awareness can be considered an ordered categorical variable, a cumulative logit model can be suitable.
 The coefficients of the model can be too complex to interpret.
 One of the possible ways to mitigate this possible problem is to have a proportional odds assumption, in which the coefficients for each of the different response levels only differ by the intercept term.
 A model with this assumption and without it can be compared based on a certain metric.
-Since the models are nested, Likelihood ratio test can be used for comparing the models.
+Since the models are nested, likelihood ratio test can be used for comparing the models.

 ##### Multinomial logit model